djhackersdev/ddr-mame/README.md

 cabinet types that do not have the old style DDR cabinet wiring.

-The goal of this project is to provide a software solution and infrastructure to develop and maintain it for the purpose of running it on different hardware types with standard PC hardware.
+The goal of this project is to provide a software solution and infrastructure to develop and maintain it for the purpose of running it on different setups/cabinet types with standard PC hardware.

 ## Features
 * Based on [GroovyMAME](https://github.com/antonioginer/GroovyMAME) 0.222 stable and therefore